 Also they said, ...

 Also, the manual mentions repeatedly that the CONMOB is not expected to change by itself, not even after a reset.
 Which is what makes me think that this is actually a hardware bug.
 (The library has plenty of bugs anyway.
-The strangest thing is that it changes the semantics of the CAN messages; normally a CAN message is supposed to retry until successfully sent, and that's how the AT90CAN128 CAN controller works in fact.
-But the library will abort any CAN message which has suffered any error the moment that you try to check its status, instead of allowing it to continue retrying!)
+The strangest thing is that it changes the semantics of the CAN messages; normally a CAN message is supposed to retry until successfully sent, and that's how the AT90CAN128 CAN controller works in fact if you program it directly.
+But the library will instead abort any errored-and-retrying CAN message the moment that you try to check its status!)

 Anyway, my minimal-est workaround to the MOb leaks is: when aborting a MOb, write 0 to CONMOB, check that the corresponding CANEN bit is 0, and rewrite the 0 to CONMOB.